-when specifying parameters for your drill down, click Add Parameter to add them to your neters list.
-Report.
+Note: When specifying parameters for your drill down, click Add Parameter to add them to your parameters list.

+- Report.
 Select this option to choose a report for the current drill down.
-This option is selected by default.
-Report.
-Enables you to browse to a stored report.
-Description.
+This option is selected by default. - Report.
+Enables you to browse to a stored report. - Description.
 Provides a field in which to describe the report.
 If you selected a report by browsing, this field is automatically populated with the title of the procedure or the name where procedure titles are not accessible.
-This field is also used to rename a specified drill down.
-Target.
+This field is also used to rename a specified drill down. - □ Target.
 Allows you to specify a target for the drill down.
 Options include: New Window, Same Window, or a value that you specify.
-The default value for report is New Window.
-Parameters.
-Displays the parameters that you have indicated for the current drill down. fresh BI Portal.
-Select this option to refresh the components of the BI Portal and pass rameters to them.
-Refresh.
+The default value for report is New Window. - Parameters.
+Displays the parameters that you have indicated for the current drill down. - Refresh BI Portal.
+Select this option to refresh the components of the BI Portal and pass parameters to them. - Refresh.
 Provides options by which to refresh the page.
-Options include Current Page and All Pages.
-Description.
+Options include Current Page and All Pages. - Description.
 Provides a field in which to describe the refresh process.
-This field is also used to rename a specified drill down.
-Target.
+This field is also used to rename a specified drill down. - Target.
 Reflects the target for the drill down.
-The only applicable value for Refresh BI Portal is Same Window.
-Parameters.
-Displays the parameters that you have indicated for the current drill down. ■ Auto Link Target.
+The only applicable value for Refresh BI Portal is Same Window. - Parameters.
+Displays the parameters that you have indicated for the current drill down. - □ Auto Link Target.
 Select this option to create an explicit list of Auto Link targets.
-Use selection, these will be available in the drill down menu at run time. a s Ite: When working with reports, the Auto Link Target drill down option is only available for selected dimension (BY) field.
-For more information, see Using the Auto Linking Feature to the Content .
-Auto Link Target.
-Enables you to browse to a stored target report.
-Description.
+Upon selection, these will be available in the drill down menu at run time.

+Note: When working with reports, the Auto Link Target drill down option is only available for a selected dimension (BY) field.
+For more information, see Using the Auto Linking Feature to Link Content on page 111.

+- Auto Link Target.
+Enables you to browse to a stored target report. - Description.
 Provides a field in which to describe the target report.
 If you originally selected a report by browsing, this field is automatically populated with the report title or the name where titles are not accessible.
 This field is also used to rename a specified drill down.

-Same Window, or a value that you specify.
-The default value for Auto Link Target is New Window.
-Parameters.
+- □ Target.
+Enables you to specify a target for the drill down.
+Options include: New Window, Same Window, or a value that you specify.
+The default value for Auto Link Target is New Window. - Parameters.
 Displays the parameters that meet the column-to-parameter requirement for the selected target report.

-For more information, see Using the Auto Linking Feature to Link Content . eb Page.
+For more information, see Using the Auto Linking Feature to Link Content on page 111.

+- ❑ Web Page.
 Select this option to indicate that you want to drill through to a webpage.
-Enter value in the URL field.
-URL.
+Enter a value in the URL field. - URL.
 Enables you to specify the URL for the webpage to which to drill down.
-This option is available only when Web Page is selected.
-Description.
+This option is available only when Web Page is selected. - Description.
 Enables you to enter additional comments related to the drill down.
-This field is also used to rename a specified drill down.
-Target.
+This field is also used to rename a specified drill down. - □ Target.
 Enables you to specify a target for the drill down.
 Options include: New Window, Same Window, or a value that you specify.
-The default value is New Window.
-Parameters.
+The default value is New Window. - Parameters.
 Displays the parameters that you have indicated for the current drill down.